django/deps/draft/0008-black.rst

      review, so it's easier to make just one commit.
 That commit will be easy to identify as non-significant in the future.

-   * Attempt to refactor excluded files, perhaps by moving comments, no that Black can do a decent job on them.
+   * Attempt to refactor excluded files, perhaps by moving comments, so that Black can do a decent job on them.
 Commit this separately.
 This isn't strictly necessary.
 It can be done at any later point.